 Think about noise:

-One of the best advantages of working with an HVLP system is that these machines make a lot less noise than an airless paint sprayer or a standard air compressor.
+One of the best advantages of working with an HVLP paint sprayer is that these machines make a lot less noise than an airless paint sprayer or a standard air compressor.
 They’re much more enjoyable to use in close quarters and in your house itself.
 Depending on whether you have your own workshop, how echoey it is, and whether it’s separated from living quarters by a suitable distance, you may want to invest in an even quieter model.
-Many of the more expensive HVLP systems have noise-reduction features built in.
+Many of the more expensive HVLP paint sprayers have noise-reduction features built-in.
 They’re a worthwhile investment for folks who spray most of the week, and those who work in close quarters where noise builds up a lot.

 Decide on your budget:

 Finally, figure out how much you can afford to spend, or how much you can justify spending on your new paint sprayer!